laravel/octane/UPGRADE.md

 +   "spiral/roadrunner-cli": "^2.5.0",
 ```

-Once you update your composer's dependencies, you will need to stop and re-start your Octane server.
+Please keep in mind that you will be required to "stop" your Octane server prior to updating your dependencies in production.
+Once the updates have been completed, you may then proceed to re-start your server.